 While the current trend is to have a white theme as your website design, I actually moved to a dark theme.
-This works nice with the theme of the games I’m currently covering, but it also allows me to give additional guidance by using colors more effectively.
-Also I often work in the late hours and a dark theme is easier on the eyes.
+This works nicely with the theme of the games I’m currently covering, but it also allows me to give additional guidance by using colors more effectively.
+Also, I often work in the late hours and a dark theme is easier on the eyes.

-The creator of these two themes does have a convert tool.
-However when using this it sets up your site in a different way and ignoring your site structure.
+The creator of these two themes does have a conversion tool.
+However, when using this it sets up your site in a different way and ignores your site structure.
 Changing pages into posts and thereby creating a lot of 404 error pages as the previous content is moved to a different URL.

-The new theme did streamline some stuff by providing default tabs for all the the HUB pages.
-However these default tabs lacked specific filter options and where applied to all HUBs.
+The new theme did streamline some stuff by providing default tabs for all the HUB pages.
+However, these default tabs lacked specific filter options and were applied to all HUBs.
 I don’t need these default tabs on all of the HUBs.
-So instead of going for the easy default solution I needed to take control and setup everything manually.
+So instead of going for the easy default solution, I needed to take control and set up everything manually.
 This gives you more specific content that you are actually looking for.
-In order to get that I needed to setup all the pages again and link them accordingly to their specific HUB.
+In order to get that I needed to set up all the pages again and link them accordingly to their specific HUB.

 This new theme did reserve the URL for these default tabs.
-So if I created a page on that reserved URL it resulted into empty pages.
-This was because the settings for the default tab was turned off.
+So if I created a page on that reserved URL it resulted in empty pages.
+This was because the settings for the default tab were turned off.
 Therefore the theme thought that it didn’t need to show content.
-To avoid this problem I needed to trick the theme by reserving different URL’s for the default tabs.
+To avoid this problem I needed to trick the theme by reserving different URLs for the default tabs.